 - If the absolute value Told-Tnew≤CP/4, the requirement in clause 7.1.2.1 apply to the first UL transmission after a TCI state switch.

-- Otherwise, the UE transmit timing immediately after TCI state switch shall be Tnew-(NTA+NTA offset)+2 (Told-Tnew) and clause 7.1.2.1 requirements don’t apply.
+- Otherwise, the UE transmit timing immediately after TCI state switch shall be Tnew-(NTA+NTA offset)+2 (Told-Tnew) and clause 7.1.2.1 requirements do not apply.

 - The UE UL transmission timing error after the TCI state switching procedure shall be less than or equal to ±Te as specified in clause 7.1.2 if the new target TCI state is within active TCI state list, otherwise ±7*64*Tc, and the reference point is Tnew-(NTA+NTA offset)+2 (Told-Tnew).